khulnasoft-lab/design.khulnasoft.com/contents/components/toggle.md

 Toggle labels are set in bold, positioned above the element by default, and should concisely describe what the control does when the toggle is on.

-In rare cases and exceptions, the label can be placed to the left of the input field.
-Examples include non inline positioned elements.
-Do not use help text if you are placing the label to the left of the toggle.
+In rare cases and exceptions, the label can be placed to the left of the toggle.
+Examples include non-inline (block) positioned elements.
+Don’t use help text if you are placing the label to the left of the toggle.
 Use the default layout if you are using both a label and help text.

 ### Visual Design